Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 The goal of the task is to support automatic subject classification in scientific repositories and digital libraries, thereby improving metadata consistency across collections such as arXiv and OpenAIRE.

 The classification scheme used in this task is derived from the DFG (German Research Foundation) classification system.
-The task aims to identify only two labels of the research area i.e, filed and discipline
+The task aims to identify only two labels of the research area, i.e., field and discipline
 ---

 ## Dataset